Top 6 Health Benefits Of Flaxseeds

 Benefits Of Flaxseed Oil

-Seriously though, it can pose a threat to those who have a tendency for allergic reactions, so get your health professional’s okay before incorporating it into your menu.
-Linseed oil is also edible, and it is used in certain areas of the world as a food in its own right.
+Seriously though, it can pose a threat to those who have a tendency for allergic reactions.
+So, get your health professional’s okay before incorporating it into your menu.
+Linseed oil is also edible.
+You can use it in certain areas of the world as a food in its own right.
 That being said, it’s important to note that the oil does not have a long shelf life at all.
-It can become rancid easily when exposed to oxygen, so your best bet would probably be to place it in the refrigerator.
+Flaxseed oil becomes rancid easily when exposed to oxygen.
+So, your best bet would probably be to place it in the refrigerator.
 As with anything, the way that your preserve it can help you to maintain it’s nutrients and benefits, and that’s true of flaxseed oil as well.

 Flaxseed Around The World

 Fun fact – the ancient Egyptians really loved the flax plant.
-The thriving flax can be seen painted on the walls of various temples.
-The plant was highly cultivated, and it was even made into a fabric and used to create the clothes for the Egyptian priests.
+You can see the thriving flax painted on the walls of various temples.
+The plant was highly cultivated.
+It was even made into a fabric and used to create the clothes for the Egyptian priests.
 The flax textile was also used in the mummification process, and the ancient Romans used it for creating sails for their ships.
 This just goes to show the versatility of this tiny seed, and attest to it’s benefits beyond your health.
 Currently, the three largest producers of flax are Canada, France, and Russia.
 Only the seeds and the oil derived from the flax plant are used widely.

-The oil which is produced from the flaxseed, often titled linseed oil, is somewhat yellow or even colorless sometimes.
-It has the tendency to become solid at certain conditions, which is why it is widely used in products such as paint binders and wood polishers.
-It is also used to solidify or harden substances such as clay or putty.
-Furthermore, it is used in the manufacturing process of linoleum.
+Flaxseed oil the tendency to become solid at certain conditions, which is why you can use them in products such as paint binders and wood polishers.
+You can also use it to solidify or harden substances such as clay or putty.
+Furthermore, you can use it in the manufacturing process of linoleum.
 It’s always fascinated me how so often, natural powerful ingredients can be used for so much more than their dietary benefits.
 Any natural ingredient that you can use in multiple, diverse ways sounds promising to me!

 — FitnessWow (@FitnessWow1) July 4, 2017